A Farm, A Dojo

 Many of the school's faculty and students were or would go on to become highly influential in the arts.
 (Cy Twombly, John Cage, Robert Rauschenberg, Buckminster Fuller, Willam and Elaine de Kooning...)

-And please feel free to get in touch, also if there are further questions.
+Please feel free to get in touch and/or spread the word, also if there are any further questions or ideas.